 High-quality, free and confidential counselling and wellbeing services

-Counsellors provide helpful tools, strategies and perspectives on personal, relationship, study or work-related difficulties.
+Counsellors at Griffith provide helpful tools, strategies and perspectives on personal issues related to relationships, study or work life.
 Counselling can help you feel better, find solutions to problems and make lasting changes in your life.
-Over the past three years, our service has provided support and counselling for mental health and personal difficulties to over 4000 students from diverse backgrounds and cultures, LGBTIQ peoples and Aboriginal and Torres Strait Islander Peoples.
+Over the past three years, our service has provided support and counselling for mental health and personal difficulties to over 4,000 students from diverse backgrounds and cultures, LGBTIQ+ people and Aboriginal and Torres Strait Islander Peoples.

-We provide wellbeing services, crisis support, personal violence response and prevention and suicide response and prevention.
+We also provide wellbeing services, crisis support, personal violence response and prevention and suicide response and prevention.

 Who seeks our support

 Students from all backgrounds and degrees seek counselling and support for personal and study-related difficulties.
 You can seek our help about any personal issue, including anxiety and depression, relationships, sexual assault, domestic violence, sexual harassment (recent or previous), study issues, grief, sexuality and gender, personal development and challenging life events.
 We assist with any aspirations or intentions you have in improving your strengths, skills, habits and how you live your life.

 Counselling can improve your wellbeing and resilience, transform thoughts, feelings and behaviours, develop new strengths and skills and recover from challenging life events.
 Many students with emotional distress attend counselling once or twice before feeling better and within about three interactions 75% of students experience positive and lasting change in their wellbeing.
 Counselling benefits might include fewer symptoms or issues, improved mood, better day to day functioning, healthier relationships, being more active, feeling more confident and understanding yourself and others better.